 • Elsevier and its senior executives made 31 contributions to members of the House in 2011, of which 12 went to Representative Maloney (NY) who is a sponsor of RWA.

-• Elsevier supports the Stop Online Piracy Act (SOPA), which would threaten free speech and innovation, in part by enabling law enforcement to block access to entire internet domains for infringing material posted on a single webpage.
-In comparison, competitors Springer, Wiley, and Taylor & Francis have not made public statements in support.
+• Elsevier supported the Stop Online Piracy Act (SOPA), which threatened free speech and innovation, in part by enabling law enforcement to block access to entire internet domains for infringing material posted on a single webpage.
+In comparison, competitors Springer, Wiley, and Taylor & Francis did not make public statements in support.

 • The MIT Press was the first to disavow the Association of American Publishers’ support of SOPA.
 Nature and Science and several university presses followed MIT Press’ lead with disavowals of their own.